-Introduction:
+Introduction

-The Canadian Radiation Protection Association was incorporated on April 30, 1982.
-"The primary objective of the Association is the development of scientific knowledge and practical means for protecting man and his environment from the harmful effects of radiation consistent with the optimum use of radiation for the benefit of all mankind".
+The Canadian Radiation Protection Association (CRPA) was incorporated on April 30, 1982.
+The primary objective of the Association is "to advance the development and communication of scientific knowledge and practical means for protecting people and their environment from the harmful effects of radiation consistent with the optimal use of radiation for the benefit of society."